shkim04/shkim04.github.io/blog/2023-08-04/improve-guards-using-nestjs-passport-bcrypt.en.md

   - NodeJS
 ---

-_You can see the whole code on the [nestjs-auth](https://github.com/shkim04/find-your-wc/tree/nestjs-auth) branch._

 I have implemented **Guard** and have it put on the delete method in `review` resolver so that no one can delete a review without being authenticated.
 However, it was too simple to be a proper strategy for authentication.
 We should improve the process for the sake of security.
 To do it, we will use `passport` and `bcrypt`.

 ## Install dependencies